solo-io/glooctl/README.md

 ```

 ```
-glooctl route create -v my-virtual-host -f route.yaml request exact path: /bar event matcher: /apple request path prefix: /foo/bar
+glooctl route create -v my-virtual-service -f route.yaml request exact path: /bar event matcher: /apple request path prefix: /foo/bar
 ```

-When the route is successfully created it shows the list of existing routes on the virtual host.
+When the route is successfully created it shows the list of existing routes on the virtual service.
 The newly created route is appended to the end of the list.
 If we prefer to sort the routes when creating it, we can pass `--sort` flag.

 We could have created this same route passing the following parameters to `glooctl`

 ```
-./glooctl route create -v my-virtual-host --path-prefix /foo/bar --http-method GET,POST --upstream upstream2
+./glooctl route create -v my-virtual-service --path-prefix /foo/bar --http-method GET,POST --upstream upstream2
 ```

 ### Sorting Routes